- 1. Feel Passionate, Act Passionate

-This may raise your chances of being seen, but you may also be ignored.
+This may raise your chances of being seen, but you might also be ignored.

 “If one does not know to which port one is sailing, no wind is favorable.”